TheiPhoneBuddy/HTTPManager/README.md

 # HTTPManager
-HTTPManager is a general utility framework that is currently or will be used in the following apps:
+"HTTPManager" is a general utility framework that is currently being used in the following apps:
 1. "TheDailyNewsApp"
    https://itunes.apple.com/us/app/fastfoodapp/id821214253?ls=1&mt=8
 2. "FastFoodApp"